 Asking Households about Expenditures: What Have We Learned?

-of the NBER.
+This chapter is a preliminary draft unless otherwise noted.
+It may not have been subjected to the formal review process of the NBER.
 This page will be updated as the chapter is revised.

 Chapter in forthcoming NBER book Improving the Measurement of Consumer Expenditures, Christopher Carroll, Thomas Crossley, and John Sabelhaus, editors

 This paper was revised on July 16, 2014Asking Households About Expenditures: What Have We Learned?, Thomas F. Crossley, Joachim K. Winter

 Users who downloaded this chapter also downloaded these: